Things to do in Oxfordshire

 Oxford and Oxfordshire have also provided backdrops for countless international films including Harry Potter filmed at Christ Church and James Bond’s Spectre filmed at Blenheim Palace, to name just a few.
 Many places across the county may look familiar to fans of shows like Downton Abbey, Midsomer Murders and Inspector Morse.

 Oxfordshire is famous for its excellent local produce and delicious food.
 From Michelin-starred restaurants such as Belmond Le Manoir, cosy rural pubs, farmers’ markets, social enterprise cafés and international cuisine, you will not be short of places to eat and drink.

 If you are travelling with family, Oxfordshire is the perfect place to enjoy a big day out.
 With fantastic farms, wildlife parks such as Cotswold Wildlife Park with over 260 different species of animal.
 Magical museums and amazing mazes, the county’s got activities for children of all ages.
-You can enjoy real-life escape games at City Mazes, explore and climb the historical Oxford Castle and Prison, or visit Cogges Manor Farm, a Scheduled Ancient Monument with over 1000 years of history, for something special.
+You can explore and climb the historical Oxford Castle and Prison, or visit Cogges Manor Farm, a Scheduled Ancient Monument with over 1000 years of history, for something special.